Tesla Wall Connector Review

 Well, if you don’t own a Tesla then definitely not.
 You’ll struggle to get hold of one anyway, plus you won’t even be able to use the one bonus of having this charger which is the button that only opens charge ports on Teslas… hmmm, not a great start.

 But what about if you DO own a Tesla?

 Well, again I’m struggling to recommend it.
 It’s a good all-round product.
 Well-designed, well built, with a premium finish and it does have that remote charge port unlock feature even if that is a small perk.

 But the price puts me off.
-With installation, you’re looking at over £900 and it’s not eligible for the Government OZEV grant, so you’re left footing the entire bill.
+With installation, you’re looking at over £900.

-Unless you really want a charge point that bears the Tesla name, then I think there are better alternatives.
+Unless you really want a charge point that bears the Tesla name, then here are better alternatives.